 However, Omega Ruby and Alpha Sapphire offer a never before seen feature in any Pokémon title to date: Soaring.
 Yes, we’ve always been able to quickly traverse the map to any visited town using Fly.
 But for the first time in Pokémon history, you are given the ability to soar freely over the region.
 Once you receive the Eon Flute, you call upon Latias or Latios who then Mega Evolve and whisk you away to the skies.
 Not only is this an awesome way to view the region and move about quickly, it also gives you access to flying Pokémon encounters, excessive amounts of Legendaries, and hidden areas unavailable by any other means.
 The only restriction is that you cannot land at any town or route you have not visited yet.

 Pokémon Omega Ruby and Alpha Sapphire are solid additions to an already beloved franchise, and can be enjoyed by both longtime fans and newcomers alike.
 I do wish it had been slightly more challenging, however, as I often found myself over-leveled and smashing through gyms.
 Though the post-game content makes up for that by offering a wealth of activities to keep you interested.
-Pokémon Omega Ruby and Alpha Sapphire has a little bit of something to offer everyone.Note: The Pokemon Alpha Sapphire/Omega Ruby review was written based on Alpha Sapphire on a 3DS.
+Pokémon Omega Ruby and Alpha Sapphire has a little bit of something to offer everyone.Note: Pokemon Alpha Sapphire/Omega Ruby was reviewed on 3DS.
+A physical copy of the game was purchased by SelectButton.